filip26/iron-did-cel/README.md

 ⚡ O(1) c14n, supports RDFC or JCS ⚡

-Can be used independently of the Iron `did:cel` ecosystem.
+Can be used independently of the `did:cel` ecosystem.

 ## Managed `did:cel` Identifiers